When do I call 911?

 How can I go about complimenting an officer or filing a complaint?

 The Rolesville Police Department is committed to building strong relationships within the community.
 Your compliments and complaints regarding officer performance are welcomed.
 Members of the public may visit the station, or call our non-emergency number and request to speak to a supervisor.
-Citizens may also email Interim Chief of Police David Simmons with the details of their compliment or complaint.
+Citizens may also email Chief of Police David Simmons with the details of their compliment or complaint.

 I received a civil citation from a Rolesville officer, how do I make an appeal?